robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 risk was a main factor contributing to their habitat selection (Fortin et al. 2009).
 These examples, comparing sociality and habitat selection across temporal or spatial contexts, are implicitly multilayer analyses.

-Multilayer networks can be used to explicitly consider habitat selection and sociality across scales.
-Animal social systems can be parsed by spatial contexts, defined, for example, by habitat types as in Figure
-<a href="#fig:lcres">3</a>.
-The effect of seasonality of resources can
-can be directly measured by differences in habitat selection and sociality across temporal layers as in Figure
-<a href="#fig:winpos"><strong>??</strong></a> and Figure
-<a href="#fig:winlen"><strong>??</strong></a>.
-Habitat selection can be
-explicitly integrated using network layers defined by selection coefficients for individuals.
-These examples of explicit integrations of habitat selection and sociality across social, spatial and temporal scales highlight the potential for novel insights from multilayer networks.

 ## Temporal scale